-Empowering Enterprise supports young people aged 18-24 who are NEET (Not in Education, Employment or Training) across Devon, Plymouth and Torbay.
-This project equips them with skills for life and work, giving them the confidence to find a path to a brighter future.
-Managed by Petroc, Empowering Enterprise is delivered by a partnership of organisations with a wide range of expertise and experience in working with young people across the South West.
-This is a Building Better Opportunities (BBO) project funded by The National Lottery Community Fund and the European Social Fund.
+Empowering Enterprise supported young people aged 18-24 who were NEET (Not in Education, Employment or Training) across Devon, Plymouth and Torbay.
+This project equiped them with skills for life and work, giving them the confidence to find a path to a brighter future.
+Managed by Petroc, Empowering Enterprise was delivered by a partnership of organisations with a wide range of expertise and experience in working with young people across the South West.
+This was a Building Better Opportunities (BBO) project funded by The National Lottery Community Fund and the European Social Fund.

-Throughout the past four years, a wealth of activities have been delivered.
-657 young people have been supported, with 150 of them having accessed education or training and 161 having entered employment as a direct result of this provision.
-These statistics only begin to scratch the surface of the phenomenal impact that this project has had on participating young people and their communities.
+Throughout six years, a wealth of activities were delivered.
+1072 young people were formally supported, with 215 of them having accessed education or training and 289 having entered employment as a direct result of this provision.
+These statistics only begin to scratch the surface of the phenomenal impact that this project has had on the lives of participating young people and their communities.

 Employer and Community Engagement Strategy

-Most recently, DCT has produced the Empowering Enterprise Impact Report 2017-2020, which provides a detailed summary of the phenomenal impact that the partnership has delivered during the first phase of the project.
-Producing this report has enabled us to communicate areas of strength and areas for development to key organisations in the county and it is our hope that this work will serve, and offer insights to, the future activities of partnership organisations and wider stakeholders.
+Throughout the project DCT has produced regular impact reports which provided detailed summaries of the phenomenal impact that the partnership has delivered.
+Producing these reports enabled us to communicate areas of strength and areas for development to key organisations in the county and it is our hope that this work will serve, and offer insights to, the future activities of partnership organisations and wider stakeholders.

 We also delivered a range of activities to engage employers across Devon to engage with the work of the project, with a focus on increasingly inclusive workplaces across the county, and supporting employers to better understand their role in dismantling the barriers that young NEETs face.